phonaputer/hands_on_go/user_application/README.md

 ## Dependencies

-The User Server uses the same Dockerized MySQL from the pre-assignment.
+The User Application uses the same Dockerized MySQL from the pre-assignment.
 A Docker Compose file for this can be found in the `deployments/local` subdirectory of this directory.

 ## How to find the instructor's code